 The business plan we’ve been discussing is applicable to a property or small group of properties, typically condos, single family homes, or small multi-family complexes.
 As with all plans and procedures, the format and content of the document should be tailored to your specific needs.
 In most instances, rental property profit or loss is just one part of an owner’s total financial picture.
 When this is the case, the rental property business plan should be incorporated into a broader company or family financial plan.

 If you’re an active investor, you may find that drafting a business plan for a potential investment target provides a great analysis tool.
+To get a good start, you might want to order our Business Plan Services to help get your first plan organized.

 Hope you found this review of the residential rental property business plan helpful.
 For answers to your questions or for help with California real estate investing, sales and property management, please use Contact Us.